 The City of Dublin Educational Training Board, in conjunction with AIRE, will run a traineeship course of 58 weeks in 2018/9 for Equestrian Tourism Ride Leader Level 2 and Stage 3 Coach in Complete Horsemanship (formerly known as BHSAI).

-The proposed start date is 3rd September 2018.
+The proposed start date is in 2019.
 The Course duration will be 20 weeks for Equestrian Tourism Ride Leader Level 2 and 38 weeks for Stage 3 Coach in Complete Horsemanship.

 Students may retain Social Welfare benefits while on the course, exams will be funded (once) by ETB together with a clothing allowance of €300.
 The allowance can be claimed with the submission of full itemised invoice from the supplier on any of the following items - Riding Hat, Back Protector, Jodhpurs, Riding boots, Gloves.

 The training period commences with a week in Ballyfermot Training Centre, candidates will receive QQI Level 5 First Aid or PHEEC First Aid Responder, Manual Handling, Garda Vetting and Safeguarding 1 training during this week.
 They will then be assigned to an AIRE Approved Training Centre(by prior arrangement with the centre).
 These centres are tagged under Educational Training Board on the AIRE website.
 Students may approach centres for a place on the course however they will need to register with the Department of Social Protection i.e. Local Employment Services quoting Course Nr BAS 60.

 Registered students will receive notification of an Open Day in Ballyfermot Training Centre.
 Forms distributed at the Open Day should be returned to Marguerite Byrne in Ballyfermot as soon as possible.